-- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must select the PC to be used as the "DMZ PC".
+- This allows almost any application to be used on the "DMZ PC". - The "DMZ PC" will receive all "Unknown" connections and data. - If the DMZ feature is enabled, you must enter the IP address of the PC to be used as the "DMZ PC".